j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 ⁕  ⁕  ⁕

-Up a mountain-slope of flowers
+Up a slope white with flowers
-one white petal creased, dog-eared.
+one petal is creased, dog-eared.

-What moment is it holding to?
+What are you trying to remember?

 ⁕  ⁕  ⁕